streetpea/chiaki-ng/docs/setup/configuration.md

     Negatives:

     - occasional performance issues with certain games (specifically games with VSync enabled)
-    - lack of touchpad gesture and gyro controls for games that require these
+    - lack of native gyro (unless you attach DualSense controller via bluetooth or usb) for games that require it (i.e., Concrete Genie.)
     - lack of native microphone support (I use Discord with my friends so not an issue for me, but could be for others).

 !!! example "Games I've Played Successfully Using `chiaki4deck` So Far..."